sfraser-dev/csharp-fcc-microsoft-certification-cash-register/README.md

-# Microsoft and FCC Certificate in Foundational C\#
+# Microsoft and FCC Certificate in C\#

-Guided Project 6: Cash register program (focusing on exception handling).
+Project 6: Cash register program (focusing on exception handling).